ilyassdxebec/Bank_System_W-OOP/README.md

 1. Clone or download the project
 2. Open in Visual Studio (Windows)
 3. Build and run
-4. Login with default credentials from `Users.txt`
+4. Login with credentials from `Users.txt`
+5. Admin account has full permissions (`Permission = -1`)

-> **Note:** Project uses `__declspec(property)` which is MSVC-specific.
+> **Note:** Uses MSVC-specific features.
 Compile with Visual Studio on Windows.

 ---

 ## What I Learned
-- Designing class hierarchies that scale
+- Designing class hierarchies that scale cleanly
 - Separating UI logic from business logic from data persistence
-- The importance of object state management
+- Object state management with the mode pattern
 - Defensive programming at multiple layers
+- Bitwise operations for compact permission storage
 - Authentication and basic security concepts
 - File-based audit logging
 - Password encryption
 - Role-based access control
-- Abstract classes and interfaces in C++
+- The difference between global and local variable scope
+- Circular reference and how to avoid it
+- Const correctness and why it matters
 - When to apply design patterns and when to keep it simple
-- `const` correctness and why it matters
-- The difference between a working design and a scalable one
+- Active Record pattern vs layered architecture tradeoffs

 ---